Bursaries and financial support

 Key information about the Tattersall Bursary Fund

-• Applicants can apply for funding to cover up to 80% of their course fees.
+• You can apply for funding to cover up to 80% of your course fees

-• To be eligible to apply for funding, you must complete and pay for the first term of your chosen course.
+• To be eligible, you must complete and pay for the first term of your course

-• The amount of funding awarded is decided on a case-by-case basis and is subject to availability.
+• We award funding on a case-by-case basis, subject to availability

 FAQs